MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

-I do some more searching and find out that two-way communication with serial devices over the CDC-ACM-driver isn't as easy as echoing and `cat`ing a file. [minicom](https://linux.die.net/man/1/minicom) is a program that can interface with this kind of device, but the UX was extremely obtuse, looking for alternatives I found [picocom](https://linux.die.net/man/8/picocom) which serves the same purpose but is slightly nicer to use:
+I do some more searching and find out that two-way communication with serial devices over the CDC-ACM-driver isn't as easy as echoing and `cat`ing a file. [minicom](https://linux.die.net/man/1/minicom) is a program that can interface with this kind of device, but the UX was obtuse, looking for alternatives I found [picocom](https://linux.die.net/man/8/picocom) which serves the same purpose but is slightly nicer to use:

 ```bash